niloofarhp/Intelligent-Knowledge-Retrieval-System/README.md

 Intelligent Knowledge Retrieval System

 A powerful and extensible Conversational AI assistant for querying and summarizing your documents.
-Built using LangChain, OpenAI's GPT-4, and Gradio, this system enables seamless question answering over `.txt`, `.pdf`, `.docx`, and more — with memory-aware, context-rich responses.
+Built using LangChain, OpenAI's GPT-4, and Streamlit, this system enables seamless question answering over `.txt`, `.pdf`, `.MD`, and more — with memory-aware, context-rich responses.

 ---
 Features